frankdarnese/react-native-skeleton/README.md

 Clone the repo with the git clone command.<br>
 `git clone git@github.com:FDarnese/react-native-skeleton.git`<br>

-## Change repo name amd cd into it
+## Update folder name && cd into it

 Change the repository name according to your new project